 8.3.
-Tribal consultation
+Tribal Consultation

 Throughout the development of the Oklahoma Planning Period 2 RH SIP, certain Oklahoma tribes have been invited to participate and have participated in monthly conference calls with CenSARA states to discuss the development of the SIP.
 Additionally, at the time of the FLM comment period discussed in section 8.2 above, Oklahoma tribes were sent a letter from the Oklahoma Department of Environmental Quality and the Oklahoma Secretary of Energy and Environment with notice of the opportunity to comment on the proposed SIP along with a hardcopy of the proposed SIP.
 Comments were requested by November 30, 2021, so they could be addressed along with any comments received from the FLMs or EPA prior to the full public review period.
 No comments were received.
-Tribal partners will have an additional opportunity to comment on the Oklahoma Planning Period 2 RH SIP during the Public Review period.
+Tribal partners had an additional opportunity to comment on the Oklahoma Planning Period 2 RH SIP during the Public Review period.
+No comments were received.

 8.4.
-U.S. Environmental Protection Agency
+U.S. Environmental Protection Agency Consultation

 DEQ also engaged in conversations with EPA Region 6 throughout the development of the draft RH SIP.
 The same draft the FLMs and Tribal Partners received was shared with EPA.
 EPA supplied comments on the draft SIP on November 30, 2021.
 EPA's comments can be found in Appendix I. Oklahoma does not agree with all of the comments made by EPA, however, the draft RH SIP has been revised, when and where appropriate, to address these comments.
+DEQ received formal comments from EPA during the Public Review period on July 1, 2022.
+Oklahoma still does not agree with all of the comments made by EPA.
+EPA's comments and DEQ's responses are included in the Summary of Public Comments and Staff Responses document included in Appendix K. In addition, where changes were needed to the SIP, these have been included in this document.